• Skip to main content

 Easy Southern Corn Salad is a flavorful and colorful summer side dish that is kid-friendly and perfect for casual backyard barbecues and potlucks.

-Full of fresh-picked sweet corn, this make-ahead wonder only takes minutes to prepare and pairs beautifully with grilled or smoked entrees.
+Like my recipes for Southern Creamed Corn and Fried Sweet Corn, this amazing dish is full of fresh-picked sweet corn.
+It’s also a make-ahead wonder that only takes minutes to prepare, and it pairs beautifully with grilled or smoked entrees.

-2. Because it can be served at room temperature, this summer corn salad is perfect for taking to the beach or a picnic.
+2. Because it can be served at room temperature, this summer corn salad is perfect for taking to a potluck, the beach, or a picnic.

 3. This fresh corn salad is even better the next day as leftovers.
 I have had it for lunch for the last two days and enjoyed every last bite!